sukalyanbisui/hacktoberfest2022/README.md

 <a href="https://github.com/SJ-Kumar" ><img src="https://img.shields.io/badge/Contributions-welcome-green.svg?style=flat&logo=github" alt="Contributions" /></a>
 <a href="https://github.com/SJ-Kumar/hacktoberfest2022/pulls"><img src="https://img.shields.io/github/issues-pr/SJ-Kumar/hacktoberfest2022" alt="Pull Requests Badge"/></a>

-<h4> You can make folders of programming languages and also you can contribute in the repo's below.</h4>

-<h4> Feel free to contribute to this repo by creating and editing little programs in any programming language and make different folders for the code you want to contribute. </h4>

 If you want to practice to make a pull request, follow the [CONTRIBUTING.md](/CONTRIBUTING.md)